 Although the following points will cover all the typical clauses of a lease agreement, it is not an exhaustive list.

 Particulars of the Parties

-Lessor and Lessee need to clearly state their names and addresses.
+The lessor and lessee need to clearly state their names and addresses.
 In the case of a leveraged lease, tripartite agreement, etc., it should also include third-party information.

 Description of the Asset

 Name and identification of the asset with its economic or domestic usage information.
 Name of the manufacturer, capacity, etc., in the case of a giant plant or machinery.
 And, in the case of a residential property, the complete address and covered area.

 Primary Period, Effective Date, and Renewal

-The lease period should be mentioned in this clause with its clause on renewal after the primary period.
-The effective date and time of the beginning and end of the lease agreement are to be written here.
+There should be a clause mentioning the lease period along with its clause on renewal after the primary period.
+It should also define the effective date and time of the beginning and end of the lease agreement.

 Initial/Security Deposit, Lease Rental & Payment Terms

-At this point, an amount of initial deposit should be cited with clarification on whether the security deposit is interest-bearing or interest-free.
-Lease rental is mentioned with the mode of payment (NEFT/RTGS, Cheque, Wire Transfer, etc.), the currency of payment, frequency of payments, etc. Penalty information in case the lease rental is not paid on time.
+It should cite the amount of the initial deposit with clarification on whether the security deposit is interest-bearing or interest-free.
+The amount of lease rental with the mode of payment (NEFT/RTGS, Cheque, Wire Transfer, etc.), the currency of payment, frequency of payments, etc. Penalty information in case the lease rental is not paid on time.
 Advance rent, if payable, and the adjustment procedure in further payments.
 Rent escalation clause and the conditions to exercise it.
 The lessor may include a hell or high water clause in the agreement.
 This clause reduces the risk of the seller as it lowers the possibility of the buyer defaulting on payments.

-Warranty information is cited with its scope and validity.
+It should contain the warranty information with its scope and validity.

 In most long-term leases, the ownership of the asset changes from the lessor to the lessee.
-But, it is not necessary as it depends on this clause agreed between the Lessor and Lessee.
+But, it is not necessary as it depends on this clause agreed between the lessor and lessee.

 Equipment Delivery and Installation

 Delivery and installation of equipment at the start of the lease and the end of the lease have to be revealed in advance.
 It is because delivering a big plant or machinery is a costly affair.